-B. Normal Mode: When the application is ready and has been verified, the code can be burned into the embedded Flash memory.
-When the system boots/ wakes up, the DMA of the OTP controller will automatically copy the secondary boot loader from OTP to system RAM.
-This boot loader then copies the content of the Flash memory into system RAM.
-Next, a software reset or a jump to the system RAM occurs and execution of the application code is started.
-Hence, in this mode the system is autonomous, contains the required software in the Flash memory and is ready for integration into the final product.
+B. Normal Mode: After the application is ready and verified, the code can be burned into the OTP.
+When the system boots/wakes up, the DMA of the OTP controller will automatically copy the program code from the OTP into the system RAM.
+Next, a SW reset or a jump to the System RAM occurs and code execution is started.
+Hence, in this mode, the system is autonomous, contains the required SW in OTP and is ready for integration into the final product.